varksvader/CS210X_Project3_IMDB/README.md

 # CS210X_Project3_IMDB
 # Ideas for Starting
-/** Whitehill's ideas **/
+/*Whitehill's ideas */
 // Use scanner getLine()

 // ^^ if line contains the actor, keep the line

 // ^^ skip everything else, search for specific things

 // array of actor/movie (year) pairs --> let graph do stuff then

 // main goal: get the movie and the year

 // Use adjacency list

-/** Varnika's ideas **/
+/* Varnika's ideas */
 // Create a node for each actor, contains a list of all movies (and years) acted in

 // Create a node for each movies (and years), contains a list of all actors in it

 // In order to create a graph, for an edge:

 // ^^ one vertex needs to be an actor node and other vertex needs to be a movie node

 // ^^ These vertices need to be within each other's lists

-// Start with the actor node build all possible paths up to 2 nodes ahead, and scan
-// the nodes for the other actor (bread-first search).
+// Start with the actor node build all possible paths up to 2 nodes ahead, and scan the nodes for the other actor (bread-first search).

 # Introduction
 In this project you will develop software instructure to model large graphs along with a search engine to find shortest paths between any pair of nodes in a graph.
 As an example application illustrating how to use this infrastructure, you will develop a search engine for the Internet Movie Database (IMDB) that allows users to find a shortest path of actor nodes and movie nodes that connect any two specified actors (if such a path exists).
 The code that your team will write to load data and find paths will interface with code that implements the graphical user interface of the application.